Notes on Sincerity and such

 Framing (or “spin”) is the attempt to fit revealed or asserted facts into a rhetorical framework in such a way that they will lead people to desired conclusions or away from undesirable ones.
 When this is called “spin” it usually implies purposeful dishonesty; when it is called “framing” its proponents sometimes claim it can be done in the service of clarity and honesty, or to defend against spin.

-However, I more often see framing deployed as a way of trying to manipulate the audience into adopting a certain belief without putting that belief forward and defending it explicitly: in other words, as just spin with a new name.
+However, I more often see framing deployed to manipulate an audience into adopting a certain belief without putting that belief forward and defending it explicitly: in other words, as spin with a new name.
 Here, for example, is George Lakoff, a scholar of framing, explaining a textbook example:

 The phrase “Tax relief” began coming out of the White House starting on the very day of Bush’s inauguration.
 It got picked up by the newspapers as if it were a neutral term, which it is not.
 First, you have the frame for “relief.”
 For there to be relief, there has to be an affliction, an afflicted party, somebody who administers the relief, and an act in which you are relieved of the affliction.
 The reliever is the hero, and anybody who tries to stop them is the bad guy intent on keeping the affliction going.
 So, add “tax” to “relief” and you get a metaphor that taxation is an affliction, and anybody against relieving this affliction is a villain.[12]